ASAT: Adaptively Scaled Adversarial Training in Time Series: Experiments

 \subsubsection{Volume prediction task}

 We choose the volume prediction task, the input data consists of log prices and log volumes of previous $12$ time slots and the same time slots in previous $20$ trading days.
 The prices include open, close, high, and low prices.
-The input data consists of $32\times 4$ log prices and $32\times 1$ log volumes totally.
+The input data consists of $32\times 4$ log prices and $32\times 1$ log volumes.
 The target is to regress the log volume.
-In our experiments, the values of $t$ of $i$-th nearest time slots and the $j$-th nearest day in history are $i$ and $j$, respectively.
+In our experiments, if the data $x_l$ of the $l$-th dimension is from the $i$-th farthest time slot or the $j$-th farthest day in history, we set $t_l=i$ or $t_l=j$, respectively.